-If you have ever found yourself wondering “is Prague expensive?”, the good news is that you absolutely can do a trip to Prague for a fraction of the cost of many other exciting destinations, as long as you plan ahead and avoid overly touristy areas.
+The good news is that you absolutely can go on a trip to Prague for a fraction of the cost of many other exciting destinations, so long as you plan ahead and avoid overly touristy areas.

 Luckily, there are many affordable options.
 Since Prague is such a big student city, there are many accommodation options for young travellers who want a fun, social experience and don’t necessarily care about having their own room.